-If you have any concerns about providing information, or how we share it with other healthcare providers, please discuss this with our staff so that you fully understand the potential impact on your care or treatment.
+If you wish to receive safe and appropriate care and treatment at our hospital we must maintain an accurate record of relevant information about you.
+If you have any concerns about providing information, or how we share it with other health and social care providers, please discuss this with our staff so that you fully understand the potential impact on your care or treatment.

 Do you ever share my information without my consent?

-• Notifications of new births
+- Notifications of new births

-• Notifications of infectious diseases such as meningitis or measles (but not HIV or AIDS) which may put other people at risk
+- Diagnosis of infectious diseases such as meningitis or measles (but not HIV or AIDS) which may put other people at risk

-• To comply with a court order
+- To comply with a court order

-- A legal need to share it – for example, to protect a child under the Children Act and Local Safeguarding Procedures
+- A legal need to share it, for example: to protect a child under the Children Act and Local Safeguarding Procedures

 Sharing information with your family